antonycourtney/tad/NOTES.md

 [ ] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work the same
+[ ] Smoke test select control for "in..." filter queries.
+Try one from Blueprint directly?
 [ ] Status bar in footer
 [ ] Query console
 [X] Parquet file support: --parquet argument